liyu95/DeepSimulator/README.md

 Tensorflow (https://www.tensorflow.org/install/install_linux)
 ```

-Our simulator also supports training a pore model using a customized dataset.
+Our simulator supports training a pore model using a customized dataset.
 An example is like this:
 ```
 ./train_pore_model.sh -i data_folder
 ```